fusioncharts/dev_centre_docs/fusiontime/getting-started/change-default-aggregation.md

 In the above code we have:

 - Set the value of the `aggregation` property as `sum` under the `plot` object.

+## Change Data Binning

+The natural hierarchy of time aids in binning smaller units of time into larger units of time.
+For example, two bins, each of 12hr size can fall into one bin of 1 day (or 24 hours) bin.
+A user can zoom into 12hr bin and zoom out to 1-day bin.

+The time series charts exploit this behavior of time to create data bins.
+Though it is suggested to follow the smartly suggested bins for each data, an enthusiastic developer can always modify this.